waibee-11/Python_Game_Arcade/README.md

-#Game Zone - A Game Arcade on Python3
+# GameZone - A Game Arcade on Python

 This was a project that I made during grade 12.
 I used Python3.
 Specifically, this projects employs concepts like functions, arrays, strings, file management, modules, packages, errors and exceptions.
 I also created a version with a MySQL database linked to the program to save user login credentials and scores.
 In this version, I used files to save data.